-NeDNR does receive financial support from FEMA for many of their floodplain management activities, including through the CAP and CTP programs.
+NeDNR does receive financial support from FEMA for many of their floodplain management activities, including CAP and CTP program.
 This support is partial, and it is noted that NeDNR is statutorily required to provide these services to the state whether FEMA support is provided or not.